kdcrist/portfolio/README.md

 the same speed no matter how high the score has grown.
 I plan on adding sound and decreasing the time interval between flashes.

+The Kay's Kakes files are an inprogress project that will eventually go live for a custom cake maker.